Warszawa Centralna railway station

-Warszawa Centralna (official Polish name since 2019 Dworzec Centralny im.
-Stanisława Moniuszki), in English known as Warsaw Central Station, is the primary railway station in Warsaw, Poland.
-Completed in 1975, the station is located on the Warsaw Cross-City Line and features four underground island platforms with eight tracks in total.
-It is served by the long-distance domestic and international trains of PKP Intercity and Polregio as well as some of the regional trains operated by Koleje Mazowieckie.
-Adjacent to the north side of the building is a bus station that serves as the central hub for night bus lines, and Złote Tarasy shopping center.
+Warszawa Centralna, (Note: Officially named Dworzec Centralny im.
+Stanisława Moniuszki since 2019.) in English known as Warsaw Central, is the primary railway station in Warsaw, Poland.
+Opened in 1975, the station is located on the Warsaw Cross-City Line and features four underground island platforms with eight tracks in total.
+It is served by the long-distance domestic and international trains of PKP Intercity and Polregio as well as some of the regional trains operated by Masovian Railways.
+Adjacent to the north side of the building is a bus station that serves as the central hub for night bus lines, and Złote Tarasy shopping centre.